-You’ve thought long and hard, shared ideas with friends, told your hairdresser about your business plans, and dreamed of adding many zeros to your bank balance.
+You’ve thought long and hard about your business plans, and always dreamed of becoming your own boss.

 1. Find the right product